I recently received a question from a reader:

 2. Explain to your child what she is seeing

 Yes, this probably involves explaining what happens when we die if you have not already (I personally think that heaven is a nice concept).
 You could explain that some souls do not want to go to heaven straight away and instead wait around for someone they loved – and occasionally they get lost and go where they shouldn’t.
-I personally wouldn’t make up a lie because your child will sense it, and will be confused, and confusion can breed fear.
+I personally wouldn’t make up a lie because your child will sense it, and will be confused.
+And confusion can breed fear.

 3. Make spirits seem less scary

 I remember when I was little I was very scared of spiders.
-For some reason, I became less scared of them when my dad explained that spiders are more scared of us than we are of them – they seemed less fearsome once I knew that.
+For some reason, I became less scared of them when my father explained that spiders are more scared of us than we are of them – they seemed less fearsome once I knew that.

 When I clear these lost spirits from locations and auras, they do sometimes seem pretty terrified.
 So you could tell your child that usually spirits are as scared of us as we are of them.
 Plus we, as humans, have all the power.
 Lost spirits are pretty much powerless.
 They can’t do anything to hurt us.
 I also remember my father once saying to me ‘it’s not the dead who can hurt us’ (i.e. the dead are not to be feared.)